Vaithre/lunar-plasma/README.md

 - Do not attribute the contribution to Claude or similar tools.
 This is essentially an advertising method.
 The same applies to the contents of the code itself.
 - Try to write commit messages yourself.
 LLM-style wording is quite annoying.

-Despite this, AI use is not prohibited, far from it.
+Despite this, AI use is not prohibited.
 The prototype for this project was accelerated considerably through AI.
+In particular, Codex has almost total control over the test suite (sorry, I hate writing tests).
 That does not mean I am unfamiliar with the code structure or blindly accept the output.
 I constantly change AI generated details and test the program's effects on real hardware.
 You should do the same!

 ## License